gitkraken/gitkraken-client-docs/gitkraken-client/self-signed-certificates.md

 certutil -d sql:$HOME/.pki/nssdb -A -t "CT,C,C" -n DOWNLOADED-CERT-NAME.crt -i DOWNLOADED-CERT-NAME.crt
 ```

-Finally, run:
+Finally, run the following to verify it was added:
 ```
-certutil -d sql:$HOME/.pki/nssdb -L to verify it was added
+certutil -d sql:$HOME/.pki/nssdb -L
 ```

 Now close Chrome completely and re-open.
 Navigate to the site to confirm that you are no longer recieving a certificate warning.